MechanicalRabbit/FunSQL.jl/docs/src/examples.md

     =#

-## Encapsulating complex SQL expressions
+## Generating a complex `CASE` clause

-*Show the number of patients diagnosed with myocardial infarction stratified by the age group at the time of diagnosis.*
+*Show the number of patients stratified by the age group.*

 In this query, we need to place a person's age into one of the age buckets:
 *0 -- 4*, *5 -- 9*, *10 -- 14*, …, *95 -- 99*, *100 +*.
 This is a tedious
-expression to write in raw SQL, but it could be written very compactly in FunSQL by using array comprehension to build the conditional expression.
+expression to write in raw SQL, but it could be written very compactly in FunSQL by using array comprehension to build the `CASE` expression.

+    using Dates

     PersonAgeAt(date) =
         Fun.strftime("%Y", date) .- Get.year_of_birth